Cozumel house rentals art

-There are lots of things to do on La Isla Cozumel.
-It is world famous for scuba diving on its spectacular coral reefs.
+There are lots of things to do in Cozumel, Mexico.
+One of the tbest known Cozumel activities is scuba diving on its spectacular coral reefs.
 It seems as if there is a dive shop on every corner, ready to take you on the excursion of a lifetime.
 Non-divers can take lessons and become fully certified divers, or you can take a "resort course" and dive under the guidance of your instructor while on vacation.

 There is also shopping, exploring, and nightlife to keep you occupied.
 The following is a BRIEF listing of some things to do while on Cozumel.
 These are in no particular order.